bw0rth/pync/docs/source/examples/remote-code-exec.rst

    | Please BE CAREFUL with this functionality as it could expose your system to attackers.
    | Also, please DO NOT use this functionality for evil purposes.

-The **-y** option allows you to execute a string of python code and have the process' stdin/stdout/stderr be connected to the network socket.
+The **-y** option allows you to execute a string of python code in a separate process and have the process' stdin/stdout/stderr be connected to the network socket.

 Any data coming in from the network will go to the process' stdin and any data coming from the process' stdout/stderr will go out to the network.